-The best chefs therefore put as much time into their shopping as they do into their cooking.
+The best chefs put as much time into their shopping as they do into their cooking.
 They know which farmers grow the best carrots, and where to go to buy the nicest greens.
 Second-rate restaurants don’t obsess over sourcing high-quality ingredients—they just rely on food service companies to deliver commodity vegetables, grains, cheeses, and meats.

-So when you take your food shopping seriously you’re guaranteeing your meals will be made from better ingredients than is offered by all but fancy gourmet restaurants.
+So when you take your food shopping seriously you’re guaranteeing your meals will be made from better ingredients than those selected by all but fancy gourmet restaurants.
 The most reliable source for fresh local vegetables is farmers’ markets and Community Supported Agriculture (CSA) programs, which enable you to buy your food directly from the farmer.
 There are tens of thousands of farmers’ markets around the world, and more than 8000 in the United States alone.
 Here’s the USDA directory for United States farmers’ markets.

-Ideally, you’ll eventually get comfortable cooking every conceivable sort of vegetable.
+As your cooking skills progress, you’ll eventually get comfortable cooking every conceivable sort of vegetable.
 But you have to start somewhere.
 Here are some obvious choices:

 Broccoli, Cauliflower & Cabbage: All of these are in the cruciferous family, and they are perfect for stir-fries.
 There have been numerous studies that find that consumption of cruciferous vegetables may reduce cancer risk.
 Be sure to peel the stalks and stems of your broccoli before cooking.
-Cabbage is great for coleslaw, and many people love eating fresh broccoli and cauliflower paired with a hummus dip.
+Cabbage is great for coleslaw, and many people love eating fresh broccoli and cauliflower florets paired with a hummus dip.

 Leafy Greens: These might be the most nutrient-rich of all foods, and it’s wise to eat some every day.
 Go for dark, rich colors since that signals more nutrients.
 For calcium’s sake, consider kale and bok choy instead of spinach or collards.
 You’ll thereby avoid consuming high levels of oxalates, which can inhibit calcium absorption.
 If you want to really boost your greens consumption, stir-fry them—they’ll cook down to a tenth their previous volume, which makes it easy to eat huge amounts in a relatively tiny portion.
-Cooking also improves digestibility
+Cooking also improves digestibility.

 Squash: There are two main varieties, summer and winter.
-The most popular summer variety is zucchini.
+The most common summer variety is zucchini.
 The most popular winter variety is butternut, but it doesn’t hold a candle in flavor to the far more ugly kabocha squash.
 In fact, kabocha has my vote as the world’s tastiest vegetable.
-Summer squash should be eaten within a few days of being picked, but winter squash (as its name suggests) can last for months when stored in a cool dark place.
+Summer squash should be eaten within a few days of being picked, but winter squash (as its name suggests) can last for months when stored in a refrigerator or cool dark place.
 Be careful cutting winter squash, as its hardness can make it easy for your knife to slip while cutting.
 Many supermarkets therefore sell winter squash pre-cut.

 Onions: A mainstay of most cuisines, including Mexican, Indian, and Italian.
 Raw onions have a pungent flavor, so they’re generally cooked.
 There’s also a sweet variety of onion called vidallias that is commonly eaten raw.
 If you like onions, buy them in every available color, since it’s an easy way to liven up your meals.
 Red, yellow, and white onions are widely available.